-The City of Fond du Lac is accepting applications for the position of Youth Apprentice at the Wastewater Treatment & Resource Recovery Facility (WTRRF).
-Various duties and responsibilities will include the following:
+The City of Fond du Lac is accepting applications for the position of Youth Apprentice – Operations at the Wastewater Treatment & Resource Recovery Facility (WTRRF).
+The Apprentice will assist various staff members with a variety of plant operation, maintenance, and lab duties.

 Influent

-Contribute to normal daily maintenance cleaning the influent wetwell, fine screens, grit washer, and/or screening conveyors and raking the roll-off.
+• Contribute to normal daily maintenance cleaning the influent wetwell, fine screens, grit washer, and/or screening conveyors and raking the roll-off.
 (Hands-on opportunity)

 Primary Treatment

-• Scum Pit Cleaning – learn the method of scum pit cleaning under the direction of the operator
+• Scum Pit Cleaning – learn the method of scum pit cleaning under the direction of the operator.

-• Pump Activation – learn the primary pumping procedures
+• Pump Activation – learn the primary pumping procedures.

 Secondary Treatment

-• Mixed Liquor Solids – learn how to use a settleometer and calculate the SVI as well as learn the operation of a microscope for performing microbial analysis on a daily basis to determine the diverse health and activity of mixed liquor
+• Mixed Liquor Solids – learn how to use a settleometer and calculate the SVI as well as learn the operation of a microscope for performing microbial analysis on a daily basis to determine the diverse health and activity of mixed liquor.

 • RAS/WAS Pump Operation – view methodology of RAS and WAS Pump Operation; make adjustments to the RAS and WAS rates under the direction of the Operator.